DSandberg93/QuotationStationAPI/README.md

 ## Local setup
 To setup this project you need to first create a virtual environment named `env`.
 Keep in mind that this api uses python 3.7 and might not work with other versions.
 Also, this is a guide for setting up the api on a windows machine.

 First, navigate to the folder containing the api.py file using the command line.
-Then run the following command:

-`python3 venv env`

-`env` is the name of the environment and should not be changed.
-If you want to change this name, then remember to update .gitingore.

-Next, activate the environment:
+Then, activate the environment contained in the `env` folder:

 `env\scripts\activate.bat`